Kenya-Rae/mani-and-me/README.md

 ### Fixed Bugs

 - Sorting and filtering via ascending descending was not consitently working for some categories.
 In order to fix this, I had to change the if statement to include elif to handle the logic correctly.
+- Payment input box was not display due to file path and typo within views.

 ## Deployments